 A Talent Pipeline for the Care Economy

 The Care Economy is a rapidly growing field in which trained professionals support individuals faced with physical, mental, and societal challenges.
 The U.S. Bureau of Labor Statistics expects an average of 16% growth across the youth development, peer support, and substance use disorder mental health counseling from 2023 to 2033.
-The PLACE Hub apprenticeships create alternative pathways to entry, incorporate the voices of lived experiences, and provide inclusive opportunities to earn while learning in Care Economy professions.
-The PLACE Hub includes a pre-apprenticeship and three apprenticeship pathways:
+Our apprenticeships create affordable pathways to entry, incorporate the voices of lived experiences, and provide opportunities to earn while learning in Care Economy professions.
+These include pre-apprenticeship curriculums and three apprenticeship pathways:

 Learn more about the YDPA and how you can become an employer partner: